ashutoshsingh1311/trafficsimulation/README.md

 ### Description 🌐

 * It contains a 4-way traffic intersection with traffic signals controlling the flow of traffic in each direction.
-* Each signal has a timer on top of it which shows the time remaining for the signal to switch from green to yellow, yellow to red, or red to green.
+* Each signal has a timer on top of it which shows the time remaining for the signal to switch from Green to Yellow, yellow to red, or red to green.
 * Vehicles such as cars, bikes, buses, and trucks are generated, and their movement is controlled according to the signals and the vehicles around them.
 * This simulation can be further used for data analysis or to visualize AI or ML applications.